Rubik's Cube: Rubik's invention

-The puzzle made its international debut at the toy fairs of London, Paris, Nuremberg, and New York in January and February 1980.
+The puzzle made its international debut at the toy fairs of London, Paris, Nuremberg, and New York in January and February 1980, where it was presented as a challenging but accessible brainteaser for all ages.
+Demonstrations at these fairs, along with early media coverage, helped to establish the Cube as a visually striking and intellectually demanding novelty, setting the stage for its rapid global spread.

-After its international debut, the progress of the Cube towards the toy shop shelves of the West was briefly halted so that it could be manufactured to Western safety and packaging specifications.
-A lighter Cube was produced, and Ideal decided to rename it.
-"The Gordian Knot" and "Inca Gold" were considered, but the company finally decided on "Rubik's Cube", and the first batch was exported from Hungary in May 1980.
+After its international debut, the progress of the Cube towards the toy shop shelves of the West was briefly halted so that it could be manufactured to Western safety and packaging specifications, including changes to labelling, materials, and small-parts standards.
+A lighter Cube was produced to reduce manufacturing costs and to meet these safety requirements, and Ideal decided to rename it.
+"The Gordian Knot" and "Inca Gold" were among the names considered, but the company ultimately decided on "Rubik's Cube", explicitly associating the product with its inventor and reinforcing its identity as a modern, mechanical puzzle.
+The first batch of officially branded Rubik's Cubes was exported from Hungary in May 1980, initially to Western European markets and then to North America and beyond.

-The packaging had a few variations depending on the country, most popular being a clear plastic cylinder but cardboard versions were also used.
-The cube itself had slightly different variations in the order of the colours (Western vs. Japanese colour scheme where blue/yellow are switched) and some of the cubes did not have a white piece logo.
+The packaging had a few variations depending on the country, the most popular being a clear plastic cylinder that displayed the Cube in its solved state as a colourful object suspended in the centre.
+Cardboard box versions were also used, often including instruction leaflets or promotional booklets.
+The cube itself exhibited slight regional variations, particularly in the order and arrangement of the colours (for example, a Western versus Japanese colour scheme in which blue and yellow are switched), and some early production runs did not feature a white centre piece logo.
+These small differences have since become a point of interest for collectors and historians of the puzzle.